 Contains 11 strains of active plant-sourced enzymes to improve digestion, making it completely natural and suitable for vegans.
 All of Nested’s products have been third-party tested and certified, so you know that you’re getting a high-quality supplement.

 #2.
 Digest Wise – Enzyme Supplement for Vegans

 It contains 10 enzymes which have been independently tested in the lab to show their effectiveness and exceeded in most cases what was on the label.

-Unlike the previous supplements, this one mainly focuses on enzymes that will improve digestion.
-And that’s expected given that this product is more budget-friendly compared to the previous two.
+Unlike the other supplements, this one mainly focuses on enzymes that will improve digestion.
+And that’s expected given that this product is more budget-friendly.

 Who should take this supplement?

 If you’re after an enzyme supplement which is low cost but contains a large number of digestive enzymes, then this supplement is perfect.